-Workers must report concerns about child safety, including actual or perceived breaches of this Child Safe Code of Conduct, to one of the School's Child Safety Officers (or equivalent).
+Representatives must report any allegations of child abuse and concerns about child safety, including actual or perceived breaches of this Child Safe Code of Conduct, to one of the School's Child Safety Officers (or equivalent).
 This may include any concerns that Grooming, Sexual Misconduct or a Sexual Offence has been committed against a Student or that a Student has been the subject of Harm.
-Workers must ensure their legal and mandatory reporting obligations are met, consistent with the School's Procedures for Responding to and Reporting Allegations of Child Abuse within the School's Child Protection Program.
+Representatives must ensure their legal and mandatory reporting obligations are met, consistent with the School's Procedures for Responding to and Reporting Allegations of Child Abuse within the School's Child Protection Program.

-Where an allegation of Harm is made, a Worker will ensure as quickly as possible that the Student involved is safe.
+Where an allegation of Harm is made, a Representative will ensure as quickly as possible that the Student involved is safe.
 The police should be called (000) if there are immediate concerns for the Student's safety.